 “Mr Maybury?
 My name’s Simon Cushing.
 I believe you called into our showroom – BenNevis Windows?
 My company’s looking for a demonstration home in the area for our replacement windows, and we’re very careful about who we choose as candidates.”

-Simon detected the receiver going down and added hurriedly in his most confidential tone, “I shouldn’t tell you this, Mr Maybury, but most of our demonstration homes increase in value by seventy-five thousand at least and they sell like hot cakes.
+Simon sensed the call about to end and added in his most confidential tone, “I shouldn’t tell you this, Mr Maybury, but most of our demonstration homes increase in value by seventy-five thousand at least and they sell like hot cakes.
 That’s off the record, of course.”

-He sensed a prick of interest coming down the line and used the spike.
+He sensed a prick of interest.
 “And we just happen to have a final set of windows and doors available.
-We have to sell them by the end of the quarter, so I can give you an amazing deal.
+We’ve got to sell them by the end of the quarter and so I can give you an amazing deal.
 I’m virtually giving them away.”